sourcegraph/about/blogposts/announcing-sourcegraph-3.14.md

 ## Improved debuggability of Kubernetes deployments

-Sourcegraph deployments using docker have had instrumentation available to admins for better monitoring and alerting for several releases.
-With Sourcegraph 3.14, the Kubernetes cluster deployment now has the same functionality available via the admin page -> Instrumentation or directly at sourcegraph.example.com/-/debug.
+Sourcegraph deployments using Docker have had instrumentation available to admins for better monitoring and alerting for several releases.
+Now with Sourcegraph 3.14, the Kubernetes cluster deployment has the same functionality available via the admin page -> Instrumentation or directly at sourcegraph.example.com/-/debug.
 From there you can trigger pprof profiles, request traces, and more for each server in a Sourcegraph cluster.

-## Monitoring and alerting added to the Sourcegraph instrumentation
+##  Monitoring and alerting added to Sourcegraph

 TODO: Screenshot/video?